Origins of the Family Proclamation

 Was the proclamation on the family written by attorneys to support the fight against gay marriage in Hawaii?

-In 1993, the Hawaii Supreme Court began hearing a case on gay marriage, known as Baehr v.
-Lewin (later Miike).[3]
-In 1994 the brethren begin writing the proclamation in a "revelatory process" with members of the Quorum of the Twelve.[4]
+No, but sort of yes.
+No, it was not written by attorneys, but it was used in the 1993 Hawaii Supreme Court case on gay marriage, known as Baehr v.
+Lewin (later Miike).[1]
+In 1994, members of the Quorum of the Twelve began writing the proclamation in a "revelatory process,” with revisions by the First Presidency.[2][3]

 But wasn’t the proclamation on the family written by a BYU law professor?